walliDprotocol/VerifiEth-Discord-Bot/README.md

 Deletes !setup erc1155 configuration for the specified asset.

 ### Notes:
-  -<Project Name> field will be used by the bot when DMmin a member in order to announce the assets it will be verifying.
+  - "Project Name" field will be used by the bot when DMmin a member in order to announce the assets it will be verifying.
 Admins may customise it freely
-  -<Role of Owner> needs to be the same as an existing role within the server
+  - "Role of Owner" needs to be the same as an existing role within the server